CurtisColwell/StrainViz/README.md

 If the optimizations are not working ideally, there are a few flags that will appear.

 ### Orca Job Failure
-If a Orca job fails, a note will appear saying which input file generated the failure.
+If an Orca job fails, a note will appear saying which input file generated the failure.
+This is the most common reason for the script to not work properly.
+If any job fails, the script will continue, but will likely error out later on due to missing information.
+Even if the script has enough information to complete the analysis, the results will likely not be correct.
 ### Negative Strain Energy
 If negative strain energies are calculated, a flag will appear saying which output file was analyzed to determine negative strain energies.
 Negative strain energies can be a hallmark